t4k1t/siun/README.md

 ## Usage

-The most basic way to use `siun` is to simply run the `check` command:
+On Arch Linux, or any other system that uses `pacman`, the most basic way to use `siun` is to simply run the `check` command:

 ```bash
 siun check
 ```

+Any other OS/distribution will require some [configuration](#configuration) first.

 ### Check command